Analysing date responses

 The only exceptions to the 3 character abbreviation rule are July which can be Jul or Jly, and September which can be Sep or Sept.

-When defining dates, there are a number of functions that can be used to perform calculations and tests on the dates.
+When defining dates, there are a number of functions that can perform calculations and tests on the dates.
+The function names are not case sensitive and can be written in uppercase or mixed case.

 Gives the year in which the date occurs.
 Note that the result is always the year in full, that is, even though the date was recorded as being in 06, the year function returns 2006.